-The Company incurred no income tax expense for the years ended December 31, 2010, 2009 and 2008, or since inception.
+The Company incurred no income tax expense for the six months ended June 30, 2011 and the years ended December 31, 2010, 2009 and 2008, for the period from inception through December 31, 2010 or since inception.
 Income tax expense differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to changes in the valuation allowance for deferred taxes.

-15. Net Loss per Common Share
+16. Net Loss per Common Share